Late Rent Fees in Tennessee: Legal Limits, Grace Periods, and What a Landlord Can Charge

 • Oral promises about waiving or changing fees are hard to enforce; get any changes in writing.

-• Disputed or excessive late fees can become part of the amount a landlord claims you owe; if the fee exceeds the legal cap, you can challenge that portion.
+• Disputed or excessive late fees become part of the money judgment a landlord asks for.
+If the fees exceed 10% of the past-due rent, say so at the hearing — the judge can cut that portion.

-• Partial or late payment after a notice does not always stop an eviction, so respond to any detainer warrant promptly and appear at the General Sessions hearing.
+• Partial or late payment after a notice does not automatically stop an eviction, so respond to any detainer warrant and appear.
+A no-show is a default judgment.

-If you receive a detainer warrant, owe disputed fees, or believe a fee violates the cap, talking to a Tennessee attorney or a local legal aid office is often worth it.
-Court deadlines move quickly, and a short consultation can prevent a default judgment.
+If you receive a detainer warrant, owe disputed fees, or believe a fee breaks the cap, a Tennessee attorney or a local legal aid office is often worth a call.
+Court deadlines here move in days, and a short consultation can prevent a default judgment.

 The bottom line